 There are other reliefs available to an aggrieved party where there is a breach of the confidentiality agreement such as Account for profit, where the defaulting party is to account for profit made from the breach and Injunctive relief.

 Finally, it noteworthy that an NDA imposes an obligation on parties to it, and confidential agreement can be included in the main contractual agreement or as a stand-alone agreement.

-By Corporate & Commercial Law Department at Resolution Law Firm
+By Corporate & Commercial Law Team at Resolution Law Firm